As Al Rushbow said to you yesterday, on Monday he will be back and things get back to normal around here, but it is Friday and it is Open Line Friday.

 And what did they do?

-How do you like to see that?
+How would you like to see that?

 Well, that'd be another farce.

-You don't you see these hearings about big tobacco, you he see these hearings about oil companies, but you don't see these hearings aimed at the government.
+This is a point that Rush always makes, however, that you don't, you see these hearings about big tobacco, you see these hearings about oil companies, but you don't see these hearings aimed at the government.

 Correct.

-However, they continued in a very unprofessional manner, just hammering the poor guy.
+However, they continued in a very unprofessional manner just hammering the poor guy.

-Yeah, the show trial method, we we talked about that.
+Yeah, the show trial method.

 Yes, I did.